zjk97/gta5-self-driving/README.md

  * Jake Zhang

 ## Notes
- * For windows users, execute main.py from Command Prompt instead of a linux based terminal
+ * This project was developed on Windows, execute main.py from Command Prompt instead of a linux based terminal